ee309-team-goat/loops-api/data/README.md

 1. **Cross-reference and Comparison**: Understanding frequency patterns in English can inform Korean vocabulary selection strategies

-2. **CEFR Mapping**: The Oxford lists provide a proven framework for organizing vocabulary by difficulty level (A1-C1), which can be adapted for Korean learning materials
+2. **CEFR Mapping Framework**: The Oxford lists provide a proven framework for organizing vocabulary by difficulty level (A1-C1), which can be adapted for Korean learning materials (TOPIK levels)

 3. **Methodology Reference**: The selection criteria and data structure can guide similar data collection efforts for Korean vocabulary

+4. **Frequency Analysis**: Study how frequency-based learning paths are structured in established language learning resources

 ### Recommended Next Steps for Korean Data